-- In the past decade, the amount of improper and fraud SNAP payments dropped by $3.67 billion.
+- In the past decade, the amount of improper and fraudulent SNAP payments dropped by $3.67 billion.

 - The average SNAP fraud amount per ADH disqualification is about $2,000.

-- American authorities have collected about $1.6 billion in delinquent and fraud SNAP claims since 1992.
+- American authorities have collected about $1.6 billion in delinquent and fraudulent SNAP claims since 1992.